-Chief Justice Tani G. Cantil-Sakauye, Chair of the Judicial Council, called the open session to order at 9:45 a.m.
+Chief Justice Tani G. Cantil-Sakauye, Chair of the Judicial Council, called the open session to order at 9:45 a.m. in the Judicial Council Board Room.

 Swearing in of New and Reappointed Judicial Council Members

 Before swearing in new and reappointed members, the Chief Justice acknowledged and expressed her gratitude to departing members for their service on the Judicial Council: Presiding Judge Joyce Hinrichs, Judge Thomas Delaney, Ms. Nancy CS